your/golly_vectorializer/README.md

 ## Main goal

-Golly Vectorializer was designed and developed as a support tool enabling *graphic designers* to work with Golly's CAs in vector graphics.
+Golly Vectorializer was designed and developed as a support tool enabling *graphic designers* to work with Golly's CA in vector graphics.

 ## Functioning